 Overview: LendingClub Bank is an online bank founded in 2007.
 It acquired Radius Bank in 2021.

-Perks: LendingClub’s Tailored Checking offers unlimited cash back of 1 percent and earns 1.50 percent APY.
-The account also offers businesses free unlimited transactions and does not charge fees to use another bank’s ATM, and it provides unlimited rebates of ATM surcharges from other banks.
+Perks: LendingClub’s Tailored Checking offers unlimited cash back of 1 percent and earns 1.50 percent APY on balances under $100,000.
+The account doesn’t charge fees to use another bank’s ATM, and it provides unlimited rebates of ATM surcharges from other banks.

-What to watch for: LendingClub Bank has only one cashless branch, in Boston, according to its website.
+What to watch for: LendingClub Bank has only two cashless branches, in Boston and Utah.
 Businesses that need cash and coin orders on a regular basis may want to avoid online banks.
 There is a $10 monthly maintenance fee if the Tailored Checking average account balance falls below $500.

 Bethpage Federal Credit Union; 0.20% APY